 Back to School Means Paying Greater Attention

 It’s especially important that drivers pay attention, especially in and around school zones where the volume of cars and traffic will be high during certain periods of the day.
 Don’t allow frustrations to get the better of you.
-Know that back to school means additional cars, school buses, and children on roads and sidewalks – so accept it, and build extra time into your schedule to get to your destination.
+Know that back to school can mean additional cars, slower traffic flow with school buses and children on roads and sidewalks – so accept it and build extra time into your schedule to get to your destination.

 As a rule of thumb, reduce your speed in residential areas.
 For those who need a refresher, the speed limit in school zones is 30 kilometres an hour, between the hours of 8 in the morning to 5 in the evening.

 Never overtake another vehicle while in a school zone, avoid any three-point turns or U-turns, and obey crossing guards.
 Some school zones also have flashers – so be prepared to stop and don’t block the crosswalk when making a right turn.